ScottishCovidResponse/hugo_source_files/content/docs/data/sources_and_products.md

 2. [Website](https://www.kaggle.com/covid-19-contributions) from US government that contains literature reviews and data extraction for parameters for a number of measures about the natural history of COVID-19.
 It uses a combination of AI and human intervention to scrape the literature.

-## Literature Searches in Progress
+## Literature searches in progress

 | Topic        | Searching & Screening | Quality checking & synthesising |
 | ------------ | --------------------- | ------------------------------- |